 Ionera's MECA products have successfully been used to study a whole range of channel forming entities.

-Temperature dependencies of pore activity can now be precisely measured with the Temperature Control Module for the Orbit Mini.
+Temperature dependencies of pore activity can now be precisely measured with the Temperature Control Module for the Orbit Mini and Orbit e16 TC.

 For a selection of pore forming proteins tested on the MECA chips sorted by the method of reconstitution see below: